oveee92/oveee92.github.io/docs/bash_hotkeys.md

     (which is actually the base command itself!)

-    It also works with other numbers than 0, but keeping track of which parameter has which index gets difficult, so mostly its better to copy-paste or write it manually at that point.
-    `0` (first) and `.` (last) is easy to keep track of.
+    It also works with other numbers than 0, but keeping track of which parameter has which index gets difficult and is error-prone, so I find it is mostly its better to copy-paste or write it manually at that point. `0` (first) and `.` (last) is easy to keep track of.

     Useful when you have a difficult-to-write command, or a command that shares the first letters with other commands, making Tab completion less than ideal: